As Democrats look for a fighter, Bernie Sanders is striking a chord – again

 The tour comes at a time of particular division and anxiety among Democrats following their November loss of the White House and Senate.
 A recent CNN poll shows a record low approval rating for the Democratic Party – only 29%, the lowest since the network started polling in 1992.

-Infighting boiled over after Democratic minority leader Chuck Schumer voted for a Republican spending bill last week to avert a government shutdown.
+Infighting boiled over after Democratic Senate minority leader Chuck Schumer voted for a Republican spending bill last week to avert a government shutdown.
 It passed but exposed a sharp disagreement among Democrats in Congress.
-Both Mr. Sanders, an independent who caucuses with the Democrats, and Ms. Ocasio-Cortez, opposed the bill and wanted to use the threat of a shutdown as leverage against President Donald Trump and congressional Republicans.
+Both Mr. Sanders, an independent who caucuses with the Democrats, and Ms. Ocasio-Cortez opposed the bill and wanted to use the threat of a shutdown as leverage against President Trump and congressional Republicans.

 Senator Schumer, facing calls to step aside from leadership, argues that a government shutdown would have been far worse for average Americans.
 But Democrats aren’t in the mood for cooperation with Republicans.

-“I’m very, very, very, very disappointed in Democrats,” says Antonio Salas Jr., at the Las Vegas rally, wearing a “Deport Elon” button.
-A two-time Bernie voter, he says “It’s time to step up and not be nice anymore.
+“I’m very, very, very, very disappointed in Democrats,” says Antonio Salas Jr. at the Las Vegas rally, wearing a “Deport Elon” button.
+A two-time Sanders voter, he says, “It’s time to step up and not be nice anymore.
 I’m a firm believer now that we need to go lower, period, to defend our freedoms, our Constitution.”

-That’s borne out in the new CNN poll, which finds that Democrats and Democratic-leaning independents would rather stop the GOP agenda than work with Republicans to try to get some Democratic ideas passed – 57% to 42%.
+That’s borne out in the new CNN poll, which finds that Democrats and Democratic-leaning independents would rather the party stop the GOP agenda than work with Republicans to try to get some Democratic ideas passed – 57% to 42%.
 It’s a stark reversal from President Trump’s first term, when 74% of Democrats and independents aligned with them wanted the party to work with Republicans to further Democratic priorities.

-When asked to name the leader they feel best reflects “the core values” of the Democratic Party, the top performer was the former bartender from the Bronx, Ms. Ocasio-Cortez, at 10%.
+When the poll asked them to name the leader they feel best reflects “the core values” of the Democratic Party, the top performer was the former bartender from the Bronx, Ms. Ocasio-Cortez, at 10%.
 The next two were former Vice President and presidential nominee Kamala Harris at 9% and Senator Sanders at 8%.

-“He sees a moment, and he’s probably right, there is an opportunity here,” says Mindy Romero, director of the Center for Inclusive Democracy at the University of Southern California.
+“He sees a moment, and he’s probably right – there is an opportunity here,” says Mindy Romero, director of the Center for Inclusive Democracy at the University of Southern California.
 She sees Mr. Sanders trying to use this moment “to undermine Trump – but also to build on the movement that he has cared about” for decades, pushing for free child care and public college, as well as a national health insurance program, Medicare for All.

 A core argument about economic anxiety